Melanocortin receptor agonists

 What are Melanocortin Receptor Agonists Used For?

 Currently available melanocortin receptor agonists are used to treat:

-- Afamelanotide: Erythropoietic protoporphyria.
+- Erythropoietic protoporphyria.
 This is a rare, inherited, disorder caused by a deficiency of the enzyme ferrochelatase.
-A major symptom is severe pain on exposure to sunlight and some types of artificial light, such as fluorescent lights
+A major symptom is severe pain from exposure to sunlight and some types of artificial light, such as fluorescent lights.
+(Afamelanotide)

 What are the Side Effects of Melanocortin Receptor Agonists?